SaurabhKumarNiit/Mini-Loan-App/README.md

 The backend of MiniLoanApp uses MySQL as its database.
 Before running the application, make sure you have MySQL services enabled on your system.

+For Admin- you have to post email-admin@gmail.com
+                            password-@Admin123
+                            by using postman one time store to database then admin work.

 ### IDE
 You can use any Integrated Development Environment (IDE) of your choice.
 The README assumes the use of IntelliJ IDEA.